TangHao1987/angularjs-grails-seed/README.md

 ##### frontend technology
 - [AngularJS] angularJS framework
 - [bower] for front end library management
-- [bootstrap] to demo how to add css..
+- [bootstrap] to integrate angularJS with bootstrap

-pre request:
+## pre request
-- Node js need to be installed, as bower is used to manage the front end packages
+- Nodejs needs to be installed to use bower
-- need to run bower install to install bower components on the project root d
+- grails needs to be installed

-- need to run grails target "refresh-dependencies" to install the asset plug in before run-app
+## project structure